fleetdm/fleet/handbook/company/product-groups.md

   - **Feedback** mode — contributor knows the design is not ready for final review, but would like to get early feedback.
 Anyone at Fleet can attend and provide feedback.
   - **Final review** mode contributor is 70% sure the design is 100% done.
 Only Head of Product Design + CTO + Product Designers give feedback.
 Anyone at Fleet can attend as a shadow.
 This helps the team iterate and move designs to ready for dev faster.

+> In addtion to design reviews, Fleeties or community member can provide feedback asynchronously at anytime.
+To do this, find the GitHub issue (user story) associated with the designs and @ mention the assigned Product Designer in the comment section.

 Product Designers or other contributors come prepared to this meeting with their proposed changes in a GitHub issue.
 Usually these are in the form of Figma wireframes, a pull request to the API docs showing changes, or a demo of a prototype.

 After the meeting, the contributor applies revisions and attends again the next day or as soon as possible for another go-round.
 The Head of Product Design is responsible for looping in the right engineers, community members, and other subject-matter experts to iterate on and refine upcoming product changes in the best interest of the business.